qianyilun/skip-the-cafe/README.md

 ## Instructions
+0. run `composer install` in the project root, since the master branch does not automatically include all dependencies
 1. make sure `php artisan` is working on your dev envrionment
 2. run `php artisan migrate:fresh --seed` to clean the database, applies all migrations and then seeds the database
     * Related directories: